Kevjolly/WebTechnologiesProject/readme.md

 2. load new messages

 If page is in background or closed, you can get offline messages from this API.
-Ideally, you should call this method each time a page is loaded.
+Ideally, you should call this method each time the window gains focus.

 ```
+window.addEventListener("focus", function (event) {
         loadOfflineMessages(function (res) {
         console.log('offline load result', res);
     });
+}, false);

 ```

 res's format: